Networking and speculative applications

 What is networking?

-It is not just WHAT you know, it is also WHO you know that counts!
+It's not only WHAT you know, but WHO you know that counts!

 Find out more...